VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: Evaluations

-To measure OOD detection rate for all classes, we test the trained encoder network with the training set and form the 512 dimensional clusters for ID classes.
-For each cluster, we calculate a 512-dimensional cluster center $c_j$ and a scalar radius $r_j$ using Algorithm~\ref{alg:cluster-characterizing}.
-We test the trained encoder on the unseen test set that is a combination of ID and OOD classes, calculate OOD detection rate versus different Eb/N0 levels for different ID and OOD classes and different nearest neighbor parameter of $K=5,10,15$, and plot them in Fig.~\ref{fig:ood-acc-delay}.
-We observe low OOD detection rate for ID classes of 10, 50, and 80 ns, which shows low false positive rate.
-We also observe that increasing $K$ from 5 to 15 reduces the average OOD detection rate from 10\% to 4\%, from 11\% to 3\%, and from 10\% to 1\% for ID classes of 0, 1, and 2 m/s, respectively.
-For OOD classes of 200 and 400 ns, the highest OOD detection rate we observe is 55\% and 69\%, respectively, with $K=5$.
-This relatively lower OOD detection rate is consistent by the more intertwined clusters in Fig.~\ref{fig:clusters-delay}, compared to the distinct clusters in Fig.~\ref{fig:clusters-channel} and Fig.~\ref{fig:clusters-speed}.
+Fig.~\ref{fig:ood-acc-delay} shows OOD detection rate for different ID and OOD delay spread classes for nearest neighbor $K$ set as 5, 10, and 15.
+We observe low OOD detection rate for ID classes 10, 50, and 80 ns across different Eb/N0 levels, which is desirable as it shows low false positive rate.
+We see that increasing $K$ from 5 to 15 reduces the average OOD detection rate from 20\% to 6\%, from 20\% to 4\%, and from 19\% to 4\% for ID classes 10, 50, and 80 ns, respectively.
+For the OOD classes 200 and 400 ns with $K$~=~5, we observe an increase from 45\% to 66\% and from 19\% to 44\%, respectively, as the Eb/N0 increases from 0 to 20 dB.
+Furthermore, average OOD detection rate reduces from 61\% to 38\% and from 78\% to 60\%, for classes 200 and 400 ns, respectively, as $K$ increases from 5 to 15.
+The relatively higher OOD detection rate for the OOD classes despite the partially overlapping clusters for 80, 200, and 400 ns in Fig.~\ref{fig:clusters-delay}, shows that these clusters have some level of separation in the high-dimensional space.

-One key take away from Fig.~\ref{fig:ood-acc-channel}, Fig.~\ref{fig:ood-acc-speed}, and Fig.~\ref{fig:ood-acc-delay} is that increasing $K$ from 5 to 15 has a more significant impact on decreasing the OOD detection rate for the ID classes (a.k.a., false positive rate) compared to increasing OOD detection rate for OOD classes (a.k.a., true positive rate).
-This is consistent with the nature of the proposed OOD detection algorithm described in~\ref{sec:method-monitor-ood}, where each test sample is identified as ``ID'' even if only one neighbor identifies it as ID, and therefore, increasing the number of neighbors, $K$, has a large impact on each test sample being identified as ID.
+Fig.~\ref{fig:delay-lambda-sensitivity} shows OOD detection rate vs. $\lambda$ for different delay spread classes at Eb/N0 levels 0, 10, and 20 dB.
+In all ID and OOD classes, we observe OOD detection rate decreases as $\lambda$ (and consequently cluster radius) increases, which is expected for more closely located ID and OOD clusters.